thomiaschristopher/Twitter_API_project/README.md

 ## Scrapping

 I used the twitter API (https://developer.twitter.com/en/portal/dashboard) and tweepy to get the 30k Tweets.
+If you want do the same :

-You need to get your API key and token thanks to it :
+You need to create your own project on the developer twitter portal and get your API keys and tokens :

 `API_KEY=""`